giantswarm/docs/src/content/advanced/storage/efs/index.md

 4. Select the Giant Swarm catalog.
 5. Select the App named `aws-efs-csi-driver`.
 6. Click the Configure & Install button.
 Make sure that the correct cluster is selected.
 7. Create and submit a configuration values file in case you want to deploy the storage class and controller (by default disable to allow a smooth transitation to CSI driver).
-Do not forget to replace the `fileSystemID` with the one you created in the previous step, and the AWS account ID in the role ARN.
+Do not forget to replace the `fileSystemID` with the one you created in the previous step, the AWS account ID in the role ARN, and the cluster name in IAM role.
 The role is pre-created and ready to use.

-    Example configuration:
+    Example configuration for cluster named `abcdx` and EFS id `fs-XXXXXXXXXXXX`:

     ```yaml
     storageClasses: